Every request must include your API key. You can send it in two ways:

-Primary method: X-API-Key header (recommended)
+1. X-API-Key header (recommended)

-curl "https://kwery-api.com/v1/candles?symbol=BTCUSDT&interval=1h" \
+curl "https://kwery-api.com/v1/candles?symbol=BTC&interval=1h" \

--H "X-API-Key: kwery_live_abc123"
+-H "X-API-Key: kwery_live_YOUR_KEY"

-curl "https://kwery-api.com/v1/candles?api_key=kwery_live_abc123&symbol=BTCUSDT&interval=1h"
+curl "https://kwery-api.com/v1/candles?api-key=kwery_live_YOUR_KEY&symbol=BTC&interval=1h"

-Not recommended in production — keys may appear in logs, referrer headers, and browser history.
-If both the header and query parameter are present, the header takes priority.
+If both the header and the query parameter are present, the header takes priority.

 Key format

-- Extract key — From
+- Reads the key — From the

-401 invalid_api_key. - Key lookup — SHA-256 hash of the raw key is looked up via 3-layer cache: in-memory → Redis → Supabase DB.
+401 invalid_api_key. - Looks up the key — SHA-256 hash is resolved via cache (in-memory → Redis → database).

 Key management